 In my early teens, my observations were shallow—I noticed the swimwear each mom chose and tried to determine if she’d lost her “baby weight.”
 I looked at the cars they drove and wondered if they worked or stayed at home and what they did with their kids when they weren’t at the pool.
-I listened to their babies names, cooed, giggled and sometimes yelled across the deck, and tried them on for size with my own last name.
+I listened to their kids names and tried them on for size with my own last name.
 I made lists in the margins of my books of the best names, the worst names, the silly things I’d heard kids fighting about that day.

 Another woman I admired had two little boys, two years apart.
 Their energy and laughter was contagious and she never hesitated to jump in the pool and play with them.
 In the evenings, as the boys piled into their minivan, they looked tired and happy.
-She told me once that she loved her boys more deeply than she ever thought was possible.
-She also told me that parenthood had ruined her career.
-She advised me to have kids only when I was confident that I didn’t want to advance any further in my field of choice.
+She told me once that she loved her boys more deeply than she ever thought was possible, but that they “ruined” her career.

-These women, open and generous, were unaware that their input was shaping my views on motherhood.
-Their example, their work schedules and parenting styles and reflections, helped me develop my own expectations and desires around motherhood.
-I listened to their advice and tucked it away, hoping that one day I would have the experience to understand what motherhood really was.
+These women, open and generous, were unaware that their input was shaping my views on what it meant to be a mother.
+Their example, their work schedules, their parenting styles and reflections, helped me develop my own expectations and desires around motherhood.
+I listened to their advice and tucked it away, hoping that one day I would have the experience to understand what being someone’s mom really felt like.